 "PRC" or "Mainland China" The People's Republic of China excluding Hong Kong, Macau and Taiwan for the as may be approved by an extraordinary resolution.
-This is also referred to as the
+This is also referred to as the "manager charge", "initial charge", "front end load", "FEL" or "entry charge".

-"Preliminary Charge" A fee charged on subscriptions as specified in this Prospectus or such higher amount
+"Preliminary Charge" A fee charged on subscriptions as specified in this Prospectus or such higher amount available via the website www.barings.com.